Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

-\item \emph{Robustness under conditional dependence.} Since the conditional independence assumption may be violated in practice, we develop an extension of our method that adapts to the conditional dependency structures among variables, and we allow such structures to be learned from data.
-To be more precise, the proposed procedure interpolates between conventional linear regression (non-modular) and the fully-modular approach (which is efficient under the conditional independence condition).
-It is robust to potential violations of the conditional independence assumption while potentially improving efficiency with rigorous statistical guarantees.
+\item \emph{Robustness under conditional dependence.} Since the conditional independence condition may be violated in practice, we develop an extension of our method that adapts to the dependency structures among variables, and we allow such structures to be learned from data.
+The proposed procedure interpolates between linear models (non-modular) and the fully-modular approach (which is efficient under conditional independence).
+The proposed procedure, bridging linear (non-modular) and fully-modular models, enhances robustness while still allowing for efficiency gains.

-\item \emph{Data fusion.} We further develop an extension of our method that is able to combine multiple data sets.
+\item \emph{Data fusion.} We further extends method to combine multiple data sets.
 This formulation allows using additional data on sub-tasks to improve overall statistical efficiency. \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec:lowd} develops modular (generalized) linear regression in the fixed-$p$ setting.
 Section~\ref{sec:highd} studies modular regression for penalized linear regression in high dimensions, and develops a robust variant that can adapt to different dependence structures.
 Applications to data fusion and partial observations are discussed in Section~\ref{sec:partial}.
 Finally, we evaluate our methods on simulated datasets in Section~\ref{sec:simu} and apply them to real datasets in Section~\ref{sec:real}.